Different Types Of Solar Panels Used In India: Explore Your Options

 Floating Solar and India

 At Hartek Group, we’re harnessing the power of water bodies like lakes, reservoirs, and ponds, by not only maximizing solar energy generation but also making efficient use of previously unused surfaces.
 The cooling effect of water enhances the performance of our solar panels, boosting their efficiency even further.
-Moreover, by covering water surfaces, our floating solar solutions help combat water evaporation, preserving precious resources for future generations.
-With India’s vast solar potential estimated at 748 GWp by the National Institute of Solar Energy, our modular floating solar technology is poised to revolutionise energy access.
+Moreover, by covering water surfaces, our this solutions help combat water evaporation, preserving precious resources for future generations.
+With India’s vast solar potential estimated at 748 GWp by the National Institute of Solar Energy, our modular floating technology is poised to revolutionise energy access.
 From mini-grids and off-grid solutions to large-scale projects integrated with the electricity grid, our versatile approach caters to diverse needs, benefiting both urban and rural communities alike.

 Deep dive into the history

 The concept of floating solar projects in India gained traction in 2014 with the launch of the first pilot project by the National Hydro Power Corporation (NHPC) in Kerala.
-Since then, the country has witnessed a steady growth in the development of floating solar projects, with several installations across various water bodies, including reservoirs, lakes, and ponds
+Since then, the country has witnessed a steady growth in the development of such projects, with several installations across various water bodies, including reservoirs, lakes, and ponds

 What’s next in the floating solar projects of India?

-Floating solar power projects hold immense importance in India’s transition towards sustainable energy.
+These power projects hold immense importance in India’s transition towards sustainable energy.
 With the country’s growing energy demands and limited land availability, the utilization of water bodies for solar power generation presents a viable solution.
 It not only helps in reducing land usage but also minimizes water evaporation and enhances the efficiency of solar panels due to the cooling effect of water.

 Jumping to conclusion(s)

-As a pioneer in the renewable energy sector, the Hartek Group’s Nangal Floating Solar Project exemplifies the potential of floating solar technology in driving India’s power transition, and sustaining its commitment to decarbonisation and achieving net zero-emission.
+As a pioneer in the renewable energy sector, the Hartek Group’s Nangal Floating Solar Project exemplifies the potential of floating technology in driving India’s power transition, and sustaining its commitment to decarbonisation and achieving net zero-emission.
 The project’s success serves as a testament to the group’s vision of leveraging innovation to shape a more sustainable future for the nation.

 Stay tuned to ride the wave of change with the Hartek Group!